Maximally Dense Disc Packings on the Plane: Introduction

 \begin{theorem}[Florian \cite{MR0155235}] If $\delta$ is the density of a packing in the plane with radii between $1$ and $q$, then $\delta \le s(q)$. \end{theorem}

+In Section 2, we will show that if the packing is doubly periodic and triangulated, this inequality becomes strict.

-This function tends to one as $q$ tends to zero, since arbitrarily small discs can fill up any gaps in a packing.
-As $q$ approaches one, the bound decreases monotonically to $\pi/\sqrt{12}$, recovering the hexagonal lattice.
+The function $s(q)$ tends to {1} as $q$ tends to {0}, since arbitrarily small disks can fill up any gaps in a packing.
+As $q$ approaches {1}, the bound decreases monotonically to $\pi/\sqrt{12}$, recovering the hexagonal lattice.

 This formula is mentioned in Fejes T\'oth's 1964 book \textit{Regular Figures}.
 Additionally, Fejes T\'oth provides guesses for the densest possible packings with radius ratio greater than or equal to a given $q$ (Figure 1.1).
 Although none of the guesses exactly reach Florian's bound, some of them come quite close, while others are noticeably lower.